opengisch/QField-docs/documentation/how-to/outside-layers.en.md

 It is possible to use a layer which is stored outside the project folder.

 This is useful if a basemap is used in more than one project, for example a large orthophoto.
 In this case, you can share this dataset among different projects.
+Also large vector data files that are not modified can be shared that way.
+The features and their attributes remain identifiable.

 ## Add a layer outside of exported project folder
 :material-monitor: Desktop preparation